Why the current focus on methodologies is totally wrong:

 Lastly, evidence of the lack of need for methodologies in projects:

 In the early part of my career, I worked on complex large-scale engineering projects.
 There was no phase II on these projects – de-scoping of the projects was never possible and dates were sacrosanct.
 The organisation consistently delivered projects successfully one after another.
 In that firm, there was not a single line of PM process, methodology or even procedure.
 What always existed, however, was a thoroughly thought through, respected and comprehensive single plan covering every aspect of the project.
 That ‘plan’ was used on a daily basis by all involved in the project.
 Issues were highlighted as they happened, and the management function of the project dealt with them immediately, regardless of their cause.
-That is called, taking responsibility for delivering a successful project.
+That is called, people taking responsibility for delivering a successful project.
 That principle will always outweigh any ‘methodology’ on the planet.

 Contact Us Now